giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v8.5.0.md

 date: '2019-09-02T13:30:00+00:00'
 description: Release notes for AWS workload cluster release v8.5.0, published on 02 September 2019, 13:30
-title: workload cluster release v8.5.0 for AWS
+title: Workload cluster release v8.5.0 for AWS
 ---

 **IMPORTANT**: Due to cgroup restructure (change can be found [here](https://github.com/giantswarm/k8scloudconfig/pull/564)) and more resource reservation for core components, we are now switching to bigger master instance types (from m4.large to m4.xlarge).
 This adds some room for additional workload scheduling on master.